PUSH-YA/LEARNING_Computer_graphics/README.md

 This repository encapsulates my journey of learning how to create video animations using threeJS and the GLSL pipeline.
+Use all the projects with the js folder given outide of the directory!

 # 3D animation